Miss a class? Complete this form to access recordings of all our classes.

 Masterclass with James Robinson

-In this session, "The Self-Organizing Periphery" with Professor James Robinson, you will learn more about his research using data on the organization and behavior of Colombian paramilitary groups.
+In this session, "The Self-Organizing Periphery" with Professor James Robinson, shares his research using data on the organization and behavior of Colombian paramilitary groups.

 Headshot of James Robinson